or scroll for handy tips and a little nostalgia.

 Instructions

-- Grease a slice tin (around 27 x 17cm) with butter and then line with baking paper, leaving extra on each side (to pull the slice from the tin once cooked).
+- Grease a slice tin (around 27 x 17cm) with butter and then line with baking paper, leaving extra on sides (to pull the slice from the tin once cooked) (see picture above).

 - Measure rice bubbles into a large mixing bowl.